georgeflanagin/anagrammatic/README.md

 ## How does it work?

-Anagrams are an example of a *perfect cover* problem, as described in Knuth's *Art of Computer Programming*,
+Anagrams are an example of a *exact cover* problem, as described in Knuth's *Art of Computer Programming*,
 [The Combinatorial Algorithms, Volume 4B](https://www.amazon.com/Art-Computer-Programming-Combinatorial-Information/dp/0201038064/), pages 66 ff.
-A perfect cover is a collection of non-empty, disjoint sets whose union is the target set we are trying to "cover."
+An exact cover (alternatively: *perfect cover*) is a collection of non-empty, disjoint sets whose union is the target set we are trying to "cover."
 Knuth calls the subsets *options* and the elements of each option are *items*.
 Thus, no item occurs more than once in an option, and no